cod1r/screenpew/README.md

 - We also use xcb_get_geometry, and xcb_get_geometry_reply to get the width and height information of the screen(s)/display(s).

-- Once we have the data, we use libpng to produce a png file.
+- Once we have the data, we use libpng's simplified api to produce a png file.

 # Future plans